-Subject handbooks are distributed to students during term 2
+Step 1 Handbooks are distributed to students during Term 2

 In addition to the information offered in this booklet, students and parents should feel free to seek the advice of teachers, tutor teachers and the Careers Counsellors.
 We encourage students to pursue continuing research into possible career and further education prospects.
 The internet, Library and Careers Room provide resources for this purpose.